TedHusted/awake/awake.md/awake.md

 “OK, good to go then.”
 The first nurse had left a metal tray carrying a syringe in a sealed plastic bag with a white backing.
 Darlene opens the bag and removes a small card from inside.

 Darlene picks up a small instrument with a gray screen from the tray.
 She scans the syringe, compares the screen with the card, and nods.
-Then she hands the card to Joanne.
+Then she hands the card to Jill.

 “Keep this card in a safe place.
 It has the link’s serial number, and we’ll need it to program the phone in a minute.”
 The card had a UPC code on one side and a QR code on the other.

 “The QR code will take you to the manufacturer’s web site where you can check the warranty and other information.”

-“But it’s plug and play, right?” said Julie.
+“But it’s plug and play, right?” asks Julie.
 “I’ll be able to use it today?”

 “Yes.
 We suggest waiting an hour after the procedure, and then you will be all set.”

-“And after we have gone over how to use the link safely,“ says Joanne.
+“And after we have gone over how to use the link safely,“ says Jill.

-“I already checked her chart, but I’m required to ask if Julie has any allergies to chlorhexidine.”
+“I already checked her chart, but I’m required to ask if Juliette has any allergies to chlorhexidine.”

 Julie shakes her head.
 “No allergies.”